Efficient PAC Learning from the Crowd with Pairwise Comparisons

-on each pair suffices to guarantee that with probability at least $1 - \delta$, all the instances in the sample set will be sorted correctly.
-While on average, the total number of calls made to the comparison oracle is
+to ensure that with probability at least $1-\frac{2}{3}\delta$, the set $S$ is correctly sorted.
+It is not hard to see that the number of comparisons is upper bounded by

-As for the label complexity.
-By Assumption~\ref{as:noise}, for any given instance $x\in\X$, if we randomly draw a worker $i\sim\PL$, the probability that worker $i$ gives a correct label is at least $\frac{1}{2}+\alpha$.
-Similar to the previous analysis, let $y_l=h^*(x_l)$ be the true label for instance $x_l$, by Hoeffding's inequality, we conclude that
+Likewise, for any given instance $x\in\X$, let $g_i(x)$ be the label given by a randomly selected worker $i\sim\PL$.
+Recall that $g_i(x) = h^*(x)$ with probability at least $\frac{1}{2}+\alpha$.
+Similar to the previous analysis, by Hoeffding's inequality and the union bound (over the labeling of the $\log\abs{S}$ instances), we have that